offering benefits packages, with the flexibility to tailor them to each employee, can be a smart way to get ahead in the job market.

 It takes more than pay alone to attract the right talent and keep employees satisfied.
-Randstad research shows that once pay reaches a certain level, employees become more concerned with task rewards and work-life balance, and staff on high incomes are prepared to give up salary to obtain higher levels of non-financial job satisfaction.
+Randstad's research shows that employees become more concerned with task rewards and work-life balance once pay reaches a certain level.

-The total reward package can include a range of benefits, such as health insurance and individual super funds, and become a key feature of the overall remuneration package.
+The total reward package can include a range of benefits, such as health insurance and individual super funds, and become a vital feature of the overall remuneration package.

-Of course, flexible benefits aren't always the right solution, so a feasibility study could be a good idea.
+Of course, flexible benefits aren't always the right solution so a feasibility study could be a good idea.
 There are also up-front costs to be considered.

 conventional and unusual

 More conventionally, arrangements for train and bus tickets are well-established, while some companies tick both the environmentally friendly and employee wellbeing boxes by offering loans to buy bicycles.

 The array of potential benefits is bewildering.
-Perhaps the best advice is to find out what your employees would value most.
+Perhaps the best advice is to find out what your employees value most.